-In addition, appropriate spaces are being identified and set aside for isolation and quarantine protocols should those become necessary.
+In addition, appropriate spaces have been identified and set aside for isolation and quarantine protocols should those become necessary.

 We will continue to require strict adherence to proven public safety protocols including masking, physical distancing, and handwashing.
 For instrument-specific guidance around studio lessons and ensemble classes, please read the Conservatory’s detailed return-to-campus guidance for applied instruction at peabody.jhu.edu/campusguidance.
 These protocols have been developed with input from the university’s leading health experts to ensure the safety of our community.

 Daily health monitoring using ProDensity will continue to be required for those on campus.
 Please note that influenza vaccination is also required for all affiliates who will be on campus.
 The JHU Return to Campus Guidance contains more detail about testing, quarantine and isolation, and other university-wide public health measures.

-Looking for the Preparatory's plans for Fall 2020?
+Looking for the Preparatory's plans for Spring 2021?